RyanGertz/aws-bedrock-synthetic-data/README.md

 - General questions about AI and synthetic data generation

 ## Video Tutorial
+- For a walkthrough of installing VS Code and Python on windows [check this video out](https://drive.google.com/file/d/1hwVswLDUorcEJJz8gbOUracmx9Ufj3QE/view?usp=sharing)

+- For a walkthrough of setting up a Virtual Environment with python in VS Code [check this repository out](https://github.com/RyanGertz/ai-summercamp-scripts)

-For a complete walkthrough of this project, check out my video explanation:
+- For a complete walkthrough of this project, check out my video explanation:
 [AI Summer Camp Tutorial - Generating Synthetic Data with LLMs](https://drive.google.com/file/d/1gbD7YxdkLRjDaH01TWElBIP94qWS0_zI/view?usp=sharing)

 ## What You'll Learn